NOW, LOVE

 • ICYMI: Here’s a wonderful Black Film Archive.
 Choose one decade and one film to watch soon.
 What does it say to you about both the struggles and the triumphs of BIPOC?

-Week 6 | Become a Conscious Driver (on + off the road)
+Nugget 6 | Become a Conscious Driver (on + off the road)

 • Here's an easy-to-read research study on driver behavior near Black pedestrians.